 Morocco is a Muslim country and Moroccans remain untouched by Western cultures and are trustworthy to traditions.

-Searching for valuable tips from other bloggers about Marrakech, I stumbled upon lots of blog posts were girls concentrated on sob stories about how challenging Morrocco can be for white female travellers and was quick to tell real-life horror stories about verbal abuse.
+Searching for valuable tips from other bloggers about Marrakech, I stumbled upon lots of blog posts where girls concentrated on sob stories about how challenging Morocco can be for white female travellers and was quick to tell real-life horror stories about verbal abuse.

 Despite the unbearable heat during the summer month, dressing accordingly, respecting customs and traditions is merely a suitable manner, after all, we are guests in a foreign country.
 Make some effort and at least cover your shoulders and knees.

 Loose clothing is the best when visiting in the summer and layers are perfect for the winter month.
 You can expect 40’C(104F) in July and August.